Using Cosmic Rays to Predict the Weather: Meteorological Data Assimilation of Atmospheric Muon Flux Data: Additional Discussion

 \subsection{Muon Detector Size Requirements}

 Figure \ref{fig:rmse_tint_exposure} shows the curves in figure \ref{fig:rmse_psfc_plot} integrated over the 24-hour assimilation period, and plotted as a function of muon detector exposure.
-These values have been normalized to the free model evolution case to provide an estimate of the fractional improvement the different assimilated observations offer.
+These values have been normalized to NoDA to provide an estimate of the fractional improvement the different assimilated observations offer.
 As expected, muon detectors with larger exposures produce larger improvements in surface pressure forecasting over the domain considered, up to a limit.
-Muon data assimilation gives similar performance to PSFC assimilation even for the smallest muon detectors considered ($\mathcal{E}_{eff} = 10^3$ m$^2$), with larger detectors providing over 10\% additional improvement.
+Muon data assimilation gives similar performance to PSFC assimilation even for the smallest muon detectors considered ($\mathcal{E}_{\text{eff}} = 10^3$ m$^2$ s), with larger detectors providing over 10\% additional improvement.

 U and V forecasts show similar improvements with muon detector exposure, and in almost all cases are better than assimilation of a surface pressure point measurement.
 As discussed in the previous sections, improvements in T and QVAPOR forecasts are small, but notably still present for large enough muon detectors.